agentejo/copilot/content/about/index.md

 title : About
 type  : markdown

 ===

 # About

-Copilot is a lightweight but ultra flexible flat-file CMS.
+COCOPi is a lightweight but ultra flexible flat-file CMS.
 Providing a powerful api to use the file system as your database.
 No database to setup and worry about.